ahlawat-paramvir/ML-Interatomic-Potentials-Halide-Perovskite/README.md

 - Melting & crystallization of CsPbBr3 [1]
 - Brute force solid-solid phase transitions by co-existing simulations of CsPbI3 [2]
 - Various Polytypes of FAPbI3 [3]
-- Thermal conductivity of CsSnI3 at different temperaturatures
 - Crystallization of narrow-band-gap perovskites
 - Crystallization of wide-band-gap perovskites
+- Heterogeneous nucleation
+- Phase diagrams
 - Phonon density of states
+- Thermal conductivity of CsSnI3 at different temperaturatures

 ## Ongoing
 - Quasi-2D perovskites